metabase/metabase/docs/developers-guide-drivers.md

 All Metabase plugins live in the plugins directory, which defaults to `./plugins` in the same directory as `metabase.jar`.
 The plugins directory can be changed by setting the env var `MB_PLUGINS_DIR`.

-Please note that you install these at your own risk.
+**Note:** You install these at your own risk.
 The plugins will run as part of your Metabase instance and, as such, will have access to anything it does.

 These are the currently known 3rd-party database drivers for Metabase.

 | Database | GitHub Stars | Last release (_if available_) |
 | ---- | ---- | ----|